 The final blow was when a client who was sending me lucrative, regular contract work closed her business and went into a completely different line of work.

 None of this was personal, it was just business.
-But it was then I learned how precarious my situation was by relying exclusively on my network.
+But it was then I learned how precarious my situation was by relying exclusively on my personal network.
 And honestly, a perfect storm like this could have easily happened even if I hadn’t moved overseas… shit happens in business, and we take for granted that safety net of being able to go out and get a job-job as a worse case scenario.

 So there I was.
 Living in a country where I could not go out get a job to pay the bills even if I wanted to (non-fluency, economy, legal reasons).